-Kevin C. Daly, Ph.D. has served as the CEO of Maxxess Systems, Inc., a provider of electronic security systems, since November 2005.
+Kevin C. Daly, Ph.D. has served as our interim Chief Executive Officer since February 2015.
+Prior to his service as our interim CEO, Dr. Daly served as the CEO of Maxxess Systems, Inc., a provider of electronic security systems, from November 2005.
+He is currently on leave from that position while he is serving as our interim CEO.
 Between August 2007 and August 2009, Dr. Daly also served as CEO of iStor Networks, Inc., a manufacturer of IP SAN storage systems.
 Prior to that, he served as the CEO of several technology companies, including Avamar Technologies, Inc. and ATL Products, Inc. Dr. Daly served on the board of directors of sTec, Inc., a provider of solid state disk systems, from May 2010 until the acquisition of the company in September 2013 by Western Digital Corporation.
 Dr. Daly received a B.S. degree in electrical engineering from the University of Notre Dame and M.S., M.A. and Ph.D degrees in engineering from Princeton University.
 He has served as a director of Iteris since 1993.
 Having served as the CEO of several technology companies and as a director of both private and public companies, Dr. Daly offers to the Board a wealth of management and leadership experience as well as an understanding of issues faced by such companies.

-Gregory A. Miner has served as a Managing Partner of Merchant Capital Source, LLC, a company that provides working capital financing solutions to merchants, since 2004.
+Gregory A. Miner has served as a Managing Member of Merchant Capital Source, LLC, a company that provides working capital financing solutions to merchants, since 2004.
+Since 2007, Mr. Miner has also served as Managing Member of Clearpay Processing, LLC, a company that provides electronic solutions to businesses within the United States.
 Prior to that, Mr. Miner served in a number of management positions with us and our subsidiaries, most recently as our Chief Executive Officer.
-Mr. Miner is a Certified Public Accountant and his business experience includes work at Deloitte Haskins and Sells (now known as Deloitte LLP).
+Mr. Miner is a Certified Public Accountant (inactive) and his business experience includes work at Deloitte Haskins and Sells (now known as Deloitte LLP).
 Mr. Miner has served as a director since 1998 and as our Chairman of the Board of Directors since 2004.
 Through his service in a variety of executive positions with us and our subsidiaries, Mr. Miner has a deep and broad understanding of our business as well as the leadership skills and the operational understanding to provide sound guidance in continuing to grow our business.